mellotanica/uARM/README.txt

-If you are running a Debian-based machine you can try gcc-arm-none-eabi (https://launchpad.net/gcc-arm-embedded/+download) or Emdebian (https://wiki.debian.org/EmdebianToolchain), anyways any ARM cross-compiling toolchain is ok.
+If you are running a Debian-based machine you can try gcc-arm-none-eabi (https://launchpad.net/gcc-arm-embedded/+download) or Emdebian (https://wiki.debian.org/EmdebianToolchain), anyways any ARM cross-compiling toolchain supporting ARMv4 is ok.

 ###### RUNNING #######

-Ihe executable is named uarm and is located inside the main directory after running ./compile; it takes the standard qt parameters as input.
+Ihe executable is named uarm and is located inside the main directory after running ./compile and in /usr/bin after installation; it takes the standard qt parameters as input.

 The main window shows the processor's and coprocessor's registers as well as the actual loaded pipeline.
 To run a program click on the config button and select the converted core file in the appropriate field.

+Before running anything you must power on the machine by clicking the appropriate button.
+You need to restart the machine each time you change the kernel or bios files.

 Use the '+' and '-' buttons or the slider to set the emulation speed (the speed can be modified during emulation).